cg94301/fullstack-nanodegree-catalog/README.md

 Once this file is present you can login via Google+ OAuth.
 You should see page like below once logged in.
 Notice the 'Add wine' option which allows you to create your own entry for a wine.

+* Log into the app:

 ![catalog app top logged in](catalog-loggedin.png)

 ### Create

-Go ahead and create your own wine.
+* Go ahead and create your own wine:

 ![catalog app add wine](catalog-add.png)